patrickdoc/port67/Section2/reflection.md

 there is to network programming.

-The real trick is then doing interesting things with that data and sending things back to whoever sent stuff to you.
+The real trick is then doing interesting things with that data and sending replies back to whoever sent stuff to you.
 A great example of this is a chat server.
 A bunch of people log into the server and then send their messages to it.
 The server then accepts those messages and forwards them to the clients who print it out for the user to see.
 We are just shuffling data around between